A Brief History

 The big action scene and reveal at the end of the film tied things together and left me wondering if there was a sequel planned.
 If there is, I would definitely go see it.
 We recommend Kin for virtually the entire family, unless young children (10 years old or less) are particularly sensitive to violence.
 Again, too bad they did not market the film more, as I fear many sci-fi fans may miss this excellent movie.
 Enjoy!

-Questions for students: Another critic gave this film an “F” primarily because its protagonist is a boy who uses a large gun to defeat his enemies.
+Question for students (and subscribers): Another critic gave this film an “F” primarily because its protagonist is a boy who uses a large gun to defeat his enemies.
 The critic saw that as somehow paralleling recent tragic school shootings.
 Given that the gun in question is not a weapon that exists outside of fiction and that the boy uses it to defend himself and his brother from criminal assailants, do you think this Entertainment Weekly‘s critic’s criticisms are fair?
 Why or why not?
+Please let us know in the comments section below this article.

 Your readership is much appreciated!